Helping Community Based Organizations Establish Successful Healthcare Partnerships

 - Behavioral health services—building new models of integrated behavioral and primary care; coordinating healthcare with housing, employment and other support systems; and helping to secure new funding sources.
 Learn more about behavioral health services.

-- Long-term services and supports—designing and developing new programs of integrated care for complex and vulnerable populations; developing integrated behavioral and primary care models of care; coordinating healthcare with housing, employment and other support systems; and helping to secure new funding sources.
+- Long-term services and supports—designing and developing new programs of integrated care for complex and at-risk populations; developing integrated behavioral and primary care models of care; coordinating healthcare with housing, employment and other support systems; and helping to secure new funding sources.
 Learn more about long-term services and supports.

 - Data analytics—collecting raw data and turning it into interactive dashboards and other decision-support tools, analyzing and presenting multi-dimensional data, and evaluating the design and effectiveness of data management systems.
 Learn more about data analytics.